Stop school vouchers

 Step 3: Share your story

-We’re creating a public video and audio collection to lift up the voices of those affected.
-If you’re a parent, student, person of faith, or general supporter of public schools, we want to hear from you.
+We also created a video and audio collection to lift up the voices of those affected.

 Illustration of children in school raising their hands